rainchen/dify-tool-LongTermMemory/README.md

 ## step 1: create a Knowledge and document for storing long-term-memory

-1)create a new Knowledge and import an empty document
+create a new Knowledge and import an empty document

 - document name: whatever

 - Chunk settings: Automatic

+- Index mode: Economical

 ## step 2: Create a new Secret key for accessing Knowledge API